 Carrot ginger soup.
-It’s nothing innovative, not any of its million iterations.
-But this simple and slightly spicy recipe is particularly easy and healthy and good.
-Unlike many carrot soups, it’s not overly sweet, which we quite like.
-You could adjust this without adding refined sugar by dribbling a little coconut milk over the bowl of soup just before serving.–Renee Schettler Rossi
+You may think it’s nothing innovative, not in any of its million iterations.
+But try this simple and slightly spicy iteration and get back to us.
+It’s creamy and easy and healthy and vegan and scrumptious and certain to draw compliments.
+And unlike many carrot soups, it’s not overly sweet, which we quite like.
+To fancy it up a touch, dribble a little coconut milk over the soup just before serving.–Gwyneth Paltrow

 - 2 tablespoons coconut oil

-- 1 large onion (about 9 ounces or 250 grams), cut in half and thinly sliced
+- 1 large onion, cut in half and thinly sliced

 - 1/2 teaspoon ground coriander